taran9873/GitTutorials/res/get started.md

 now you have to link your github account to git so that you can upload/push your files on github repo

- `git config --global user.name "Mona Lisa"`
+ `git config --global user.email "Mona Lisa"`
- `git config --global user.password "your password"` this will link your system GIT to remote/online GitHub
+ `git config --global user.password "your password"`

+this will link your system GIT to remote/online GitHub

 hope you understood everything if not you can ping me `tarandeepsingh.tannu@gmail.com`